Shougo/ddc-source-rtags/README.md

 rtags completion for ddc.vim

-This source collects candidates from rtags.
+This source collects items from rtags.

 ## Required